 management structures, employee relations, remuneration of staff and tax compliance.
-What is the policy to assess good governance practices of the investee companies?

 The assessment of the good governance practices of the investee companies (including assessments related to sound management structures, employee relations, remuneration of staff and tax compliance) forms part of the sub-fund management's investment process and includes an assessment of a company's behavior within generally accepted international standards and principles of responsible business conduct, being the exclusion of issuers who are found to be violators of the United Nations Global Compact (UNGC violators).
 Further information can be found in the section "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?".